innoveit/react-native-ble-manager/docs/methods.markdown

 ## enableBluetooth() [Android only]

-Create the request to the user to activate the bluetooth.
+Create the ACTION_REQUEST_ENABLE to ask the user to activate the bluetooth.
 Returns a `Promise` object.

 **Examples**